Guruvendra-27/CyberSecurity/Cybersecurity-Projects/02-Penetration-Testing/Testing-Guides/Email-Phishing-Analysis/Tools-and-resources/Readme.md

-# Tools and Resources Directory
+# Tools and Resources List

 Welcome to the **Tools and Resources List**.
 This guide is here to help you find and use tools and resources for email security and analysis.
 It’s written with beginners in mind, so everything is explained in a simple and easy-to-follow way.